thegworld/gtx-browser/mojo/public/cpp/bindings/README.md

 snippets.
 For a detailed API references please consult the headers in [//mojo/public/cpp/bindings](https://cs.chromium.org/chromium/src/mojo/public/cpp/bindings/README.md).

-For a simplified guide targeted at Chromium developers, see [this link](/docs/mojo_and_services.md).
+For a simplified guide targeted at GTx Browser developers, see [this link](/docs/mojo_and_services.md).

 ## Getting Started